 The trustee may also have to file information returns (Form 1099 series) if certain payments are made.
 For example, Form 1099-INT must be supplied to the payee and to the IRS when a trustee makes a payment of interest aggregating \$10 or more.
-26 U.S.C. \$6049.
+26 U.S.C. \$ 6049.
 Similarly, the trustee may be required to file Form 1099-MISC when \$600 or more in fees are paid to attorneys, accountants and other professionals for their work in assisting in the administration of the estate.
-Payments made to an attorney for legal services after December 31, 1997, must be reported to the IRS and the attorney without application of the \$600 limitation relating to Form 1099-MISC and the payments to corporations exemption.
-The trustee should consult IRS Publication No. 916 (Information Returns) for more information.
+Payments made to an attorney where the attorney's fee cannot be determined (such as payment of a settlement) must be reported to the IRS and the attorney without application of the \$600 limitation.